Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Chronoblog is a [Gatsby js](https://github.com/gatsbyjs/gatsby) theme specifically designed to create a personal website.

-The main idea of ​​Chronoblog is to allow you not only to write a personal blog, but also to keep a record of everything important that you have done.
+The main idea of ​​Chronoblog is to allow you not only to write a personal blog but also to keep a record of everything important that you have done.

 I never liked the blog format so that, regardless of the platform (be it Medium or WordPress), they all expect that the content that I will create is text, and it is desirable that this be a long article.
 A blog consisting of long articles looks and works organically (on any platform).
 But a blog consisting of any other content (video, presentations, links to external resources, or even just short notes) - it feels and works "somehow wrong".

-But what if we make a blog theme based on a feed? something like twitter or hackernews, but without restrictions, and in the form of a personal blog?
+But what if we make a blog theme based on a feed?
+Something like twitter or hackernews, but without restrictions, and in the form of a personal blog?

 Chronoblog is a theme that allows you to do just that - to help create a more organic and universal personal site.